 Based on Chicago's key health metrics, the city is currently in Phase 4 (Gradually Resume) – allowing additional businesses and public amenities to open with limited capacities and appropriate safeguards.
 Although progress has been made in order to move to phase four, all residents should continue to abide by important guidance including: physically distancing and wearing a face covering; limiting non-business, social gatherings to 50 persons for indoor events and 100 for outdoors; staying at home if you are considered vulnerable, feel ill or have come into contact with someone with COVID-19; and getting tested if you have symptoms.
 Please refer to the Chicago Department of Public Heath’s website, chicago.gov/coronavirus, for the latest local updates on the response to COVID-19.

-At this time, the Jay Pritzker Pavilion, the Welcome Center, the McDonald’s Cycle Center and the BP Bridge between Millennium Park and Maggie Daley Park remain closed.
+At this time, the Jay Pritzker Pavilion, the Welcome Center remain closed.

 Guests are urged to enjoy the park safely, and signage will be posted to remind everyone of important safety measures.

-Guests are asked to enter at Michigan Ave. and Madison St. and to exit at Michigan Ave. and Washington St. Both the entrance and exit have accessible ramps.
+Guests are asked to enter/exit at Michigan Ave. and Madison St., at Michigan Ave. and Washington St. or via the BP Bridge between Millennium Park and Maggie Daley Park.
+All three entrance/exits have accessible ramps.

 If capacity is reached within the Park, entrances will temporarily close.
 Guests will be asked to wait in physically-distanced lines for entry into the park.